Detailed instructions for assembling a BMX bike. How to assemble a children's bike from a box

 6.2.
 Switches

-The rear derailleur is set up correctly in most cases and requires only minor adjustments.
+The rear derailleur is set up correctly in most cases and only requires minor adjustments.

-3. If this is not the case, and even more so if the chain falls into the spokes or onto the frame, use a Phillips screwdriver to adjust the position of the switch with the stop screws.
+3. If this is not the case, and even more so if the chain falls into the spokes or onto the frame, use a Phillips screwdriver to adjust the position of the switch with the limiting screws.

-The video perfectly complements our article, since the road bike here is assembled almost from scratch.
+The video perfectly complements our article, since the road bike is assembled here almost from scratch

 But if you still decide to assemble the bike yourself, we will be happy to help you do it right.

-Why is the bike disassembled?
+Why does the bike need to be disassembled?

 Unboxing